Want euros in London? Don’t ask your bank

 Senior management at banks are nervous about how the allegations of currency market manipulation, now being investigated in half a dozen jurisdictions worldwide, will play out.

-First, there is the potential for fines from regulators that top the 6 billion euros ($8.18 billion) they have already paid out in the Libor interest rate fixing row.
+First, there is the potential for fines from regulators that top the 6 billion euros (4.76 billion pounds) they have already paid out in the Libor interest rate fixing row.

 But another reason is the possibility that the investigations will lead to a more detailed look at the structure of a market from which banks rake in billions annually.
 While most of those institutions have moaned loudly this year about falling profits from foreign exchange, Barclays for example made 5.54 billion pounds from all trading last year.